 Ohio Veterans Meet with Senator Voinovich’s Staff

-November 20, 2010 by Karin Quimby, Regional Field Director
+November 20, 2010 by Karin Quimby, Political & Education Director, Project One America

 For the past two weeks, gay and straight veterans in Ohio have been meeting with Senator Voinovich’s senior district staff to tell their stories of serving under the discriminatory regime of Don’t Ask Don’t Tell and to urge the Senator to make ending this discriminatory law a part of his legacy.